Trek to the 'Rooftop' of Africa

 Day 1: Wilderness Inquiry staff will pick you up from the Kilimanjaro International Airport (JRO) and help you get settled at your hotel in Arusha for a night of rest.
-You will meet your mountain guide in the evening as well for a trip briefing.
+You will meet your mountain guide in the evening for a trip briefing.

 Day 2: After breakfast, transfer to Machame gate.
 Start your trek through the rain forest and up to Machame Hut.
 Have your lunch and proceed to Machame Camp (3000m) (4-5 hrs) walk.
 Dinner and overnight.

 Day 3: Following breakfast, hike across rocky ridges to Shira Hut (3800m) (5-7hrs).
 Have a picnic lunch on the way.
 Dinner and overnight at Shira Hut campsite.

 Day 4: Enjoy breakfast and then start trekking to Barranco Hut via the Karanga Valley (4000m) (6-7 hrs).
 Dinner and overnight at Karanga campsite.